So you already know Spanish…

 - FluentU uses authentic media to help you pick up on important regional and cultural information about Spanish-speaking countries while also learning Spanish.
 FluentU takes real-world videos—like movie trailers, music videos, news and inspiring talks—and uses them to create personalized language learning lessons that will help you move beyond the classroom and see how you can actually start using your Spanish.

-- “A Brief History of the Spanish Language” is a more thorough and scholarly book available on Amazon, if you’d like to dig a little deeper.
+- “A Brief History of the Spanish Language” is a more thorough and scholarly book, if you’d like to dig a little deeper.

 3. Volunteer Abroad in a Spanish-speaking Country